AWS Lambda alternative for APIs, webhooks, cron jobs, and background jobs

 export async function handler(event) { return { statusCode: 200, body: JSON.stringify({ ok: true }) }; }

-- You want Lambda-style ergonomics with a bundled gateway, pipelines, and browser-based workflow.
+- You want Lambda-style ergonomics with a bundled gateway, pipelines, and browser-based workflow for APIs, webhooks, cron jobs, and background jobs.

-- You are all-in on AWS-managed data services and want zero compute footprint outside them.
+- You are all-in on AWS-managed data services and want zero compute footprint outside them—Lambda alternative pages will not change that constraint.

 FAQ